 Aretha Franklin: The 'Fresh Air' Interview

 Aretha Franklin was more than a woman, more than a diva and more than an entertainer.
 Aretha Franklin was an American institution.
-Aretha Franklin died Thursday in her home city of Detroit after battling pancreatic cancer.
+Aretha Franklin died Thursday in her home city of Detroit after battling pancreatic cancer of the neuroendocrine type.
 Her death was confirmed by her publicist, Gwendolyn Quinn.
 She was 76.

 Franklin has received plenty of honors over her decades-spanning career — so much so that the chalice of accolades runneth over.
 She was the first woman inducted into the Rock & Roll Hall of Fame in 1987.
 She received the Presidential Medal of Freedom, the nation's highest civilian honor, in 2005.
 And Franklin sang "My Country, 'Tis Of Thee" at President Barack Obama's first inauguration.